Graduate Medical Education (GME)

 EM Patient Care: A shift (usually 8, 10 or 12 hours in length) consisting of inpatient and/or outpatient work assignments in which the resident is responsible for a specific patient population in the emergency room (EMD Residents)

-Post-Call: The time after an in-house call duty period in which a resident may be allowed to remain on-site for up to 6 hours (decreasing to 4 hours as of July 1, 2011) without accepting new patients (definition of new patient varies by program) in order to provide appropriate transition of care.
+Post-Call: The time after an in-house call duty period in which a resident may be allowed to remain on-site for up to 4 hours without accepting new patients (definition of new patient varies by program) in order to provide appropriate transition of care.
 Justifications for such extensions of duty are limited to reasons of required continuity for a severely ill or unstable patient, academic importance of the events transpiring, or humanistic attention to the needs of a patient or family.

 EM Post-Call: The time after an ER shift in which a resident may be allowed to remain on-site to sign out (EMD Residents)